jronallo/microdata_schemaorg_example/source/code4lib.html.md

 ### Embedding Data in Markup

-Another approach which avoids some of these problems is to embed the data within the HTML.
+Another approach which avoids some of those problems is to embed the data within the HTML.
-The HTML representation is most visible to users, so it is also the HTML code which gets the most attention from developers.
+The HTML representation of a resource is most visible to users, so it is also the HTML code which gets the most attention from developers.
 Little-used, overlooked APIs or data feeds are easy to let go stale.
 If the website goes down, you are likely to hear about it from multiple sources